The following rules were updated by the State Committee on September 9, 2017.

 b) Additional Special Committees and Duties

-1. The State Chairman may appoint special committees with the concurrence of the Executive Committee;
+1. The State Chair may appoint special committees with the concurrence of the Executive Committee,

-2. Each member of the State Committee shall serve on one or more standing committees as appointed by the State Chairman.
-The Chairman may remove such members.
+2. Each member of the State Committee shall serve on one or more standing committees as appointed by the State Chair.
+The Chair may remove such members at will.

-3. Each county committee shall, by appointment by its chairman or by election, designate a member to serve on each of the following standing committees: Finance, Campaign, Canvass, Communications, and Youth.
+4. Each county committee shall, by appointment by its Chair or upon their election, designate a member to serve on each of the following standing committees: Recruitment, Data, and Organization and Membership.
+The State Chair may appoint additional persons to the Finance these committees

-4. The County Chairman’s Council shall be composed of the State Chairman and all County Chairmen.
+6. The County Chairs’ Council shall be composed of the State Chair and all County Chairs.

-5. The Platform Committee shall be composed pursuant to Rule10.
+7. The Platform Committee shall be comprised pursuant to Rule11.

 a) Fiscal Year

-The fiscal year of the State Committee shall commence January 1 and end December 31 of each year.
+The fiscal year of the State Committee shall be the calendar year.

 b) Budget Process

-The Executive Director shall prepare an annual budget of income and expenditures for recommendation to the Finance Committee.
-The Finance Committee, with the assistance of the Executive Director, shall review such budget and make its recommendations to the Executive Committee for its review and approval.
-The budget for a fiscal year shall be presented to the State Committee for approval no later than December 15 of the prior year.
+The Executive Director shall prepare an annual or biannual budget of income and expenditures for recommendation to the Executive Committee.
+The budget for a fiscal period shall be presented to the State Committee for approval no later than fifteen days prior to the commencement of the budget period.

 c) Annual Audit

-The Audit Committee may make an annual audit with the assistance of a Certified Public Accountant for the fiscal year ending December 31 and prepare a report of their findings for presentation to the Executive Committee by the last Friday in March of each year.
+The Audit Committee shall make an annual audit for the fiscal year ending December 31 and prepare a report of their findings for presentation to the Executive Committee by the 30th day of June in each year.
+The Executive Committee may engage the services of a Certified Public Accountant to assist in the audit.

 a) Platform Convention

-On or before the fourth Tuesday of September in each even numbered year, the Chairman of the State Committee shall call a Party convention for the purpose of adopting the Party platform and, in presidential election years, to nominate Presidential Electors.
+The Chair of the State Committee shall call a State Republican Convention, to be held on or before the fourth Tuesday of September in each even numbered year, for the purpose of adopting the Party platform and, in presidential election years, to nominate Presidential Electors.

 4. The Platform Committee, through the Executive Director, shall prepare specific guidelines for proposed amendments relating to format, number of copies, and limits on presentation and debate.
 Such guidelines shall be made known to the State Committee members at the time the proposed platform is first sent to them.

-The State Committee chairman shall call a Party convention during the third week of May of each presidential election year for the purpose of electing delegates and alternates to the Republican National Convention pursuant to 17 VSA Section 2715..
+The State Committee Chair shall call a convention to be held during the month of May of each presidential election year for the purpose of electing delegates and alternates to the Republican National Convention pursuant to 17 VSA Section 2715.

-The Executive Director shall promulgate such forms, set times and procedures, and distribute information necessary to ensure the timely and orderly conduct of this convention.
+The State Chair or his or her designee shall promulgate forms, set times and procedures, and distribute information necessary to ensure the timely and orderly conduct of this convention.
 The convention shall adopt additional rules and procedures as required.

 c.)
 Special Rules

-1. Quorum – A majority of registered delegates shall constitute a quorum for the transaction of business and, once a quorum has been established at the beginning of any meeting, no action or vote taken thereafter during the meeting shall be subject to challenge on the basis that the members present do not constitute a quorum, so long as not less than the number of delegates determined to constitute a quorum at the beginning of the meeting are present.
+1. Quorum – A majority of registered delegates shall constitute a quorum for the transaction of business and, once a quorum has been established at the beginning of any meeting, no action or vote taken thereafter during the meeting shall be subject to challenge on the basis that the members present do not constitute a quorum.
 All members shall vote in person and not by proxy.

 d.)
 Delegates to State Presidential Nominating Convention

-In Presidential years a Republican Caucus shall be held in each town prior to the State Presidential Delegate Nominating Convention, the exact date to be determined by the party chairman, for the purpose of electing delegates and alternates to the State Republican Presidential Nominating Convention.
-Each town is allowed two delegates plus one additional delegate for each 200 votes, or major fraction thereof, cast for the Republican candidate for Governor in the General Election in the last presidential election year.
-Each town shall also elect an equal number of alternate delegates.
-Such alternates shall be seated in order of their certification.
-The Executive Director shall prepare a complete list of the delegates and alternates.
+In Presidential election years a Republican Caucus shall be held in each town prior to the State Presidential Delegate Nominating Convention, the exact date to be determined by the party Chair, for the purpose of electing delegates and alternates to the State Republican Presidential Nominating Convention.
+Each town shall be allowed two delegates plus one additional delegate for each 200 votes, or major fraction thereof, cast for the Republican candidate for Governor in the General Election in the last presidential election year.
+Each town may also elect an equal number of alternate delegates.
+Alternates shall be seated in order of their certification.
+The State Committee Secretary shall prepare a complete list of the delegates and alternates.

 Notice of such Caucus shall be given in the same manner as called for in 17 VSA, Section 2303 (refer to Appendix) regarding the biennial organizational Caucus.

 f.)
-Candidates for Delegate and/or Alternate to Republican National Convention
+Candidates for Delegate to Republican National Convention

-A candidate for Delegate and/or Alternate to the Republican National Convention must secure by petition the signature of twenty-five (25) members of a town, city, county, or state committee, and be:
+A candidate for Delegate to the Republican National Convention must secure by petition the signature of twenty-five (25) members of a town, city, county, or state committee, and be:

 1. A resident and registered voter in Vermont; and

-The Chairman of the State Committee shall appoint a Credential Committee and designate a chair of that committee.
-The Credentials Committee shall register all delegates and alternates to the presidential delegate nomination convention and the chair shall report to the Convention the names of delegates and alternates so registered.
-The report in its entirety, or any person challenged as a proper delegate or alternate, must be approved by a majority of the Convention before any named person can participate as a delegate or alternate.
+The Chair of the State Committee shall appoint a Credentials Committee and designate a chair of that committee.
+The Credentials Committee shall register all delegates and alternates to the presidential delegate nominating convention, and the chair shall report to the Convention the numbers of delegates and alternates so registered.
+The question shall then be “Shall the report of Credentials Committee be approved?”
+Any challenges to the seating of any person shall be treated as an amendment to the committee’s report.

 h.)
 Election of National Committeeman and Committeewoman

-The delegates to the Republican State Convention in Presidential years shall elect one (1) man and one (1) woman for the offices of National Committeeman and National Committeewoman from this state for the ensuing four years.
-The Chairman of the State Committee shall certify such elections to the Republican National Committee.
+The delegates to the Republican State Convention in Presidential election years shall elect one (1) man and one (1) woman for the offices of National Committeeman and National Committeewoman from this state for the ensuing four years.
+Both persons elected shall be registered voters in Vermont.
+The Chair of the State Committee shall certify such elections to the Republican National Committee.
 Neither the National Committeeman nor Committeewoman need be members of the State Committee, but once duly elected shall thereupon become members of the State Committee.

 i.)
 Representation at Republican National Convention

-All Delegates and Alternates to the Republican National Convention shall be bound in the first ballot nominating a candidate for the President of the United States, to cast their votes for presidential candidates through proportional allocation by the percentage of votes received statewide by the presidential candidates in the Vermont Presidential Primary.
+All delegates and alternates to the Republican National Convention shall be bound on the first ballot nominating a candidate for the President of the United States, to cast their votes for presidential candidates through proportional allocation by the percentage of votes received statewide by the presidential candidates in the Vermont Presidential Primary.

-Presidential candidates receiving at least twenty percent (20%), before any rounding, of the Republican Primary vote will receive a percentage of the overall delegates to the Convention that corresponds to the percentage votes share received by that candidate, counting only the votes received by all such candidates.
+Presidential candidates receiving at least twenty percent (20%), before any rounding, of the Republican Primary vote will receive a percentage of the overall delegates to the Convention that corresponds to the percentage votes received by that candidate, counting only the votes received by all such candidates.
 Notwithstanding the above, if one presidential candidate receives fifty percent (50%) or more, before rounding, of the Republican Primary vote, that candidate will receive all of the delegates to the convention.
 If no candidate receives twenty percent (20%), the threshold is fifteen percent (15%).
 If no candidate receives fifteen percent (15%), the threshold is ten percent (10%).
 Fractional delegates will be rounded to the nearest whole number.
-If rounding results in a total number of Delegates exceeding the number to which Vermont is entitled, the excess Delegates will be subtracted from the total awarded to the candidate who received the fewest votes of all candidates entitled to Delegates.
-If rounding results in a total number of Delegates less than the number to which Vermont is entitled, the additional Delegates will be added to the total awarded to the candidate who received the most votes of all candidates entitled to Delegates.
-Delegates and Alternates shall be released if their candidate is not placed into nomination at the Republican National Convention, suspends his or her campaign, or withdraws.
+If rounding results in a total number of delegates exceeding the number to which Vermont is entitled, the excess delegates will be subtracted from the total awarded to the candidate who received the fewest votes of all candidates entitled to delegates.
+If rounding results in a total number of delegates less than the number to which Vermont is entitled, the additional delegates will be added to the total awarded to the candidate who received the most votes of all candidates entitled to delegates.
+Delegates and alternates shall be released if their candidate is not placed into nomination at the Republican National Convention, suspends his or her campaign, or withdraws.

-If a duly elected Delegate resigns at any time prior to the end of the Republican National Convention, such Delegate shall be replaced by one of the Alternates.
-If a duly elected Alternate resigns at any time prior to the end of the Convention, the Chairman of the State Committee shall appoint a substitute Alternate based on the order of finish in the election at the State Nominating Convention.
+A delegate who resigns shall be replaced by one of the alternates.
+If an alternate resigns at any time prior to the end of the Convention, the Chair of the State Committee shall appoint a substitute alternate based on the order of finish in the election at the State Nominating Convention.

 j.)
 Delegation Organization